crypto-org-chain/cronos-docs/docs/getting-started/metamask.md

 ### Q4: I made a transaction on MetaMask (through Cronos Beta network) to the other CEXs that do NOT support Cronos.
 How should I retrieve it back?

-In this case, only the owner of the receiving account has access to that funds.
+**A** : In this case, only the owner of the receiving account has access to that funds.
 You could also check if your transaction is successful/confirmed on [Cronoscan](https://cronoscan.com/).
 Given the receiving account is from other CEXs, you may contact the receiving party and find out if it is possible for them to do a manual refund for your transaction.
 They may or may not do it depending on their own policies.
 Otherwise, you will most likely not be able to access the funds until that CEX starts to support Cronos.